lorenzodelia-ncode/keycloak-heroku/README.md

 to Heroku.
 It is based of Keycloak's official docker image with some slight modifications to use the Heroku variable for `PORT` and `DATABASE_URL` properly.

-The deployment will be made with a single Performance-M dyno (it won't run very well in smaller dynos due to Java's memory hunger) with a mini Postgres database attached.
+The deployment will be made with a single Standard 1X dyno

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)